kidoju/Kidoju-Data/README.md

 Bugs are classified by priority:

 - CRITICAL (Resolution within 24h) = Everyone is prevented from completing an essential use case;
-- MAJOR (Resolution within 1 week) = Everyone is prevented from completing a non-essential use case or there is an easy workaround.
+- MAJOR (Resolution in the next version) = Everyone is prevented from completing a non-essential use case or there is an easy workaround.
-- MINOR (resolution within 1 month)) = Someone is prevented from completing a use case under specific circumstances.
+- MINOR (resolution within a couple of versions)) = Someone is prevented from completing a use case under specific circumstances.
 The defect does not affect everyone.

 Reporting a bug has specific requirements: